NVIDIA/openbmc/poky/documentation/ref-manual/variables.rst

    :term:`WATCHDOG_TIMEOUT`
       Specifies the timeout in seconds used by the ``watchdog`` recipe and also by ``systemd`` during reboot.
 The default is 60 seconds.

+   :term:`WIC_SECTOR_SIZE`
+      The variable :term:`WIC_SECTOR_SIZE` controls the sector size of Wic images.
+In the background, this controls the value of the ``PARTED_SECTOR_SIZE`` environment variable passed to the ``parted`` command-line utility, used to generated the images.
+The default value is ``512``.

+      For more information on how to create Wic images, see the ":ref:`dev-manual/wic:creating partitioned images using wic`" section in the Yocto Project Development Tasks Manual.

    :term:`WIRELESS_DAEMON`
       For ``connman`` and ``packagegroup-base``, specifies the wireless